 Some Christians, both lay and ordained, are called to deepen their baptismal vows by taking additional vows and living religious lives of prayer, ministry, and witness to Christ.
 For most, the vows are poverty, chastity, and obedience; those in the Benedictine tradition take vows of obedience, conversion of life, and stability.
 Some religious are called to live out their religious life as a member of a religious community; others are called to a solitary religious life.

 A. Communities Some communities live in residential community, others are members of a community but live alone or with their families.
 At this time, there are no residential communities in the Independent Catholic Christian Church.
 There are a number of different religious traditions with particular charisms, such as the Benedictine, Franciscan, Augustinian, Dominican, Carmelite, and Ignatian traditions.
 Most religious communities are part of such a tradition.
-At this time, there is one religious community in the Independent Catholic Christian Church.

 For additional information about religious life in the ICCC, please read our Canons.